kjepo/lisp/README.md

 - When out of memory, the interpreter doesn't recover nicely (GC doesn't work).
 - There's a bug when an error is reported: the line number shown is from the expression that initiated the call, and not the actual line where the error occurred.
 - Parse command line arguments in a more conventional way so we don't have to write `lisp -h -q` but rather `lisp -hq`.
+- (display expr) needs additional argument for how deep it should print
+- Segmentation fault if you omit the last ')' in play (game2.scm)
+- In Scheme, `1+` can be an identifier.
+- Allow (lambda (x. y) ...) as in other Lisp, where y is bound to the cdr of the argument.

 # References